faimi-workshop/faimi-workshop.github.io/2022/index.md

 ## Aim and Scope

-Research in Fairness, Equity, and Accountability in ML has highlighted biases in learned systems between demographic groups, potentially adding risk to outcomes for specific sub-populations.
-Recent work has uncovered these risks in both MIC and CAI application domains.
-Our tutorial aims to host a vibrant discussion of recent and ongoing work in Fairness/+ in Medical Imaging in a half-day tutorial.
+Research in Fairness, Equity, and Accountability in Machine Learning has highlighted biases in learned systems between demographic groups, potentially adding risk to outcomes for specific sub-populations.
+Recent work has uncovered these risks in both Medical Image Computing (MIC) and Computed Assisted Intervention (CAI) application domains.
+Our workshop aims to host a vibrant discussion of recent and ongoing work in Fairness/+ in Medical Imaging in a half-day fully virtual workshop.

 ## Schedule